-Evolution of the classic wristwatch in an Internet of Things perspective, the smartwatch establishes itself as one of the most successful products in the category "wearable technology”.
-Among the key features that motivate the net increased demand of these devices, there are opportunities to keep tabs on calls, messages and emails in an immediate way; the possibility of taking advantage of widgets and applications of great variety and, Furthermore, that they can also be used as simple fitness trackers, between monitoring sports performance and parameter control.
+Evolution of the classic wristwatch in an Internet of Things perspective, the smartwatch establishes itself as one of the most successful products in the category "wearable technology".
+Among the key features that motivate the net increased demand of these devices, there are opportunities to keep tabs on calls, Instant messages and emails; the possibility of taking advantage of widgets and applications of great variety and, Furthermore, that they can also be used as simple fitness trackers, between monitoring sports performance and parameter control.

 Smartwatch: types and functionalities

 Defining itself as a functional extension of the smartphone, smartwatch technology has different degrees of correlation with the user's phone.
 You could indicate how smartwatch "employees" those where most functionality takes shape when connected to smartphones; on the contrary, the "stand alone" can work independently of the phone, even hosting SIM cards.
 Halfway between the two, the smartwatch "hybrids" work autonomously with regard to basic features – for example, connecting to the Internet – and need to be connected to smartphones, instead, for messaging and calling-related features.

 To define the various product ranges are not only the functionalities, but also the components.
 Among the types of display there are for example the Tft, not very bright that benefit from reduced power consumption; the best known LCD, which are brighter than the previous ones, and, finally, the OLED O AMOLED, characterized by an even sharper chromatic contrast.

 The Hardware – processor, internal memory and RAM – the integrated sensors – e.g. GPS, cardio and pulse oximeter – and the type of connectivity – Wi-Fi or Bluetooth – help outline various categories of devices, in relation to the performance sought by users.